howmarketing/BETBY_REST_API/README.md

 - [ ]  **Agile Board Integration:**
   - [ ] Utilize GitHub Projects or other Agile project management tools to create a board for tracking user stories, tasks, and sprints.
 - [ ]  **Feedback Loop:**
-  - [ ] Encourage regular feedback loops within the team to continuously improve processes.
+  - [ ] Request regular feedback loops within the client to continuously improve processes.